What Is Invasion of Privacy?

 - Sexual conduct

-- Financial troubles.
+- Financial troubles

 While state laws vary, the general elements of disclosure of private facts are as follows:

-- Someone published information about your private life
+- Someone published information about your private life;

 Generally, the publisher must publish the information in a way that makes it substantially certain to become public knowledge.

-Popular Example in the Media
+A Popular Example in the Media

 The Lower Merion School District in Pennsylvania loaned laptops to its students for the school year.
-The laptops had anti-theft protection that let school district personnel turn on the laptop webcam at any time.
+The laptops had anti-theft protection, letting school district personnel turn on the laptop webcam anytime.
 The students were unaware of the anti-theft protection.

 School district personnel used the anti-theft function to take thousands of pictures of students without their consent or knowledge.
-The pictures were of students studying, speaking to family members, and even sleeping.
+The pictures showed students studying, speaking to family members, and sleeping.
+In 2010, the school district paid a six-figure sum to settle an invasion of privacy lawsuit.

 Learn More About Invasion of Privacy Claims